Catholic Church in Ireland: Northern Ireland

-Organization
+Organisation

 The church is organised into four ecclesiastical provinces.
 While these may have coincided with contemporary 12th century civil provinces or petty kingdoms, they are not now coterminous with the modern civil provincial divisions.
 The church is led by four archbishops and twenty-three bishops; however, because there have been amalgamations and absorptions, there are more than twenty-seven dioceses.
 For instance, the diocese of Cashel has been joined with the diocese of Emly, Waterford merged with Lismore, Ardagh merged with Clonmacnoise among others.
 The bishop of the Diocese of Galway is also the Apostolic Administrator of Kilfenora.
 There are 1,087 parishes, a few of which are governed by administrators, the remainder by parish priests.
 There are about 3,000 secular clergy—parish priests, administrators, curates, chaplains, and professors in colleges.
-The Association of Catholic Priests is a voluntary association of clergy in Ireland that claims to have 800 members.
+The Association of Catholic Priests is a voluntary association of clergy in Ireland that has more than 1000 members.

 There are also many religious orders, which include: Augustinians, Capuchins, Carmelites, Fathers of the Holy Ghost, Dominicans, Franciscans, Jesuits, Marists, Missionaries of Charity, Oblates, Passionists, Redemptorists, and Vincentians.
 The total number of the regular clergy is about 700.
 They are engaged either in teaching or in giving missions, and occasionally charged with the government of parishes.

 Two societies of priests were founded in Ireland, namely St Patrick's Missionary Society, with its headquarters in County Wicklow, and the Missionary Society of St. Columban based in County Meath.

+Almost all Catholic religious in Ireland belong to the Latin Church.
+A few resident Eastern Catholic priests serve mainly immigrant communities, with supervision split between an apostolic visitor of the same church based abroad and a Latin-church bishop in Ireland.
+The Syro Malabar Church has several priests with Stephen Chirappanath of Rome as visitor; the Syro-Malankara Church has several with Yoohanon Mar Theodosius of Muvattupuzha as visitor; the Ukrainian Greek Catholic church has one with the Ukrainian Catholic Eparch of London as visitor.